 Use the default "None (private)."

 3) Optionally, (if you already have a set of test inputs created in Excel or a mind map), select "Choose File" to import the file.

 4) Click the "Create" button.

 Enter Parameters and Values

-All Hexawise test plans have Parameters and Values which are entered on the "Inputs" screen for the plan.
-To enter these, follow these steps.
+All Hexawise test plans have Parameters and Values which are entered on the "Parameters" screen for the model.
+To enter them, follow these steps.

 1) Click "New Parameter."

 2) Type or Select a Parameter Name.

 a) Parameter Values may be edited on this screen, as well.